 - Place the cucumbers and onions in a large stock pot and add the vinegar, sugar, and all spices.
 Bring to a boil, reduce the heat to medium-high and boil for 10 minutes.

-- Ladle the pickles into sterile hot jars and gently screw on the lids.
+- For long-term storage: Ladle the pickles into sterile hot jars and gently screw on the lids.
 Process in a water bath for 20 minutes, if at a high altitude, 25 minutes.

-- Will store for up to a year in a cool, dark place (and beyond, but flavor may be compromised).
+- Will store for up to a year in a cool, dark place (for optimal flavor use within 6 months).